 Chris Sheedy | December 2019

-As a result, state governments in Queensland, Victoria and South Australia have enacted labour hire licensing laws intended to protect workers from exploitation.
+As a result, governments in Queensland, Victoria and South Australia have enacted labour hire licensing laws to protect workers from exploitation.
 There has been talk of a national scheme at federal government level.

 “Labour hire licensing is about improving the transparency and integrity of the sector to protect workers from exploitation by labour hire providers and their hosts,” says Victoria's Labour Hire Licensing Commissioner, Steve Dargavel.